ec-myers/the-screening-room/README.md

 - Made informed design decisions to create a user-friendly application.
 - Became comfortable with different network requests like GET, POST, & DELETE.
-- Got to user PostgresSQL to make network requests to the server.
+- Used PostgreSQL to make network requests to the server.
 - Solidified concepts with React to create clean and re-useable components.
 - Became comfortable with Redux’s lifecycle, creating actions, reducers, and connecting them to React components.
-- Understood and solidified concepts with React components, asynchronous code, and Redux testing.
+- Solidified concepts main concepts of React, inlcuding writing asynchronous code.
+- Implemented testing for React and Redux, achieving 97% test coverage.
-- Use of localStorage to make user and user information persist on page load.
+- Used localStorage to make user and user information persist on page load.

 ## Built with